 Here are the real results of my first month blogging (current as of December 18, 2018), including what I spent money on and my follower counts.
 Starting a successful blog doesn’t happen overnight, and I’m excited to see what my second month will bring!

 If you haven’t started your own blog yet but are interested in doing so, I’ve created a step-by-step guide you can follow along with and I also have a page of general blogging resources I’ve been using this year.

 Disclaimer: Some links below are affiliate links.
 This means if you make a purchase via my link, I receive a commission at no extra cost to you.
 This helps support my blog!
 More details here.

-What I Bought in My First Month Blogging
+My First Month Blogging Recap

 I spent a lot of time researching about blogging and how to start a blog before I actually started.
 I would scour Pinterest constantly looking for blogging resources!
 I knew I wanted to self-host from day one, and I ultimately decided to go with Siteground’s web hosting services.

 I purchased one year of hosting under their StartUp plan, which was perfect for my first month blogging and beyond, as this plan supports up to 10,000 monthly visits.
 I also purchased my domain name, domain protection to hide my personal information, and automated malware scanning through Siteground.
 The combined total for all of that was 95.15 USD, which will last for one year.